How Flammable is Paint Thinner – Can it Catch On Fire?

 The bottom line

-How fatal it can be will however depend on the type of thinner you are using and how much safety.
+Paint thinners are highly flammable and dangerous due to their ability to catch fire quickly.
+How fatal it can be will, however, depend on the type of thinner you are using and how safe it is.

 Radon Paint Sealer – Does it Really Work for Basement?